AlessioDP/PartiesExample/README.md

 # Parties API Example
-This is a simple Bukkit plugin that uses [Parties API](https://alessiodp.com/parties).
+This is a simple Bukkit and BungeeCord plugin that uses [Parties API](https://alessiodp.com/parties).